Port Douglas: Education

-Port Douglas State School is a government primary (Prep-6) school for boys and girls at Endeavour Street (16.5242°S 145.4612°E).
+Port Douglas State School is a government primary (Preparatory to Year 6) school for boys and girls at 4 Endeavour Street (16.5242°S 145.4612°E).
 In 2017, the school had an enrolment of 281 students with 20 teachers (17 full-time equivalent) and 12 non-teaching staff (8 full-time equivalent).

-For secondary school, Port Douglas is within the catchment of Mossman State High School.
+There are no secondary schools in Port Douglas.
+The nearest government secondary school is Mossman State High School in neighbouring Mossman to the north-west.
+There are also non-government schools in Mossman.

 Amenities

 The Port Douglas Community Hall houses the Port Douglas Library, 11–29 Mowbray Street, operated by the Douglas Shire Council.
 The Library opened in 2010.
 Another branch library is located in Mossman.

 The Port Douglas branch of the Queensland Country Women's Association meets at the CWA Hall at 8 Blake Street.

 St Mary's Catholic Church is at 2 Endeavour Street.
 It is within the Mossman-Port Douglas Parish of the Roman Catholic Diocese of Cairns.

+Transport

+Air travel is served by the nearest Cairns Airport which is about an hour drive from Port Douglas.

+The town is along the Captain Cook Highway which links between Carins and Mossman.

 Events

 The annual Port Douglas Carnivale is held in May and runs for 10 days over two weekends, beginning with a parade attracting over 10,000 people.

-In October Porttoberfest (a play on Oktoberfest) is held.

 The Great Barrier Reef Marathon Festival is also held during October.

-Every May The Port Douglas Yacht Club hold their annual Regatta in May.
-Port Douglas Race Week attracts yachts from all along the Eastern Seaboard and provide views for visitors from Four Mile Beach.